 There are many disadvantages to an ‘elevated’ system.
 The primary one is that it blights the urban places it crosses.
 There is no getting around this, build the highway-in-the-sky, and you will do it at the expense of the ground plane.
 Elevated rail works fine across farm fields (SNCF approaching Grenoble, France); in railway yards, and along the centre of freeways (L.A.; Toronto).
 But not in the city, and not across neighbourhoods.

 The Metro Vancouver Skytrain has an added problem: its lethality.
 The linear-induction electric motor technology makes deadly any contact with the rail.
 Thus, in places where the Skytrain has to be on the ground, barbed wire fences must be erected on either side to block access to the track.

 There is a third issue to consider that is perhaps the most revealing from the urbanist perspective.
-Skytrain seems to be the logical extension of the highway, super block, tower condominium, and regional shopping centre paradigm that has produced our most alienated and alienating urbanism to date.
+Skytrain feeds the super block, the tower condominium, and the regional shopping centre paradigm that has produced our most alienated and alienating urbanism to date.
 The photos that bracket this post top (looking west) and bottom (looking east) were taken on Lougheed Highway near Willingdon, in Burnaby, B.C.

 Grade separation, as we have learned in architecture, is a place-killer.
 It should not surprise us, therefore, to find grade separation acting in an analogous manner for transportation—as the blighter of place.